 - Market support for local food products that significantly improve soil health and carbon sequestration

 - Increased transparency in food labeling regarding animal-raising claims.

-- Food waste reduction, including clarity on quality dates and discard dates
+- Food waste reduction, including clarity on quality dates and discard dates on food

 - Funds for establishing new small-scale animal processing, which helps grazing livestock producers thrive